yeminko/react-workspace/docs/react-the-complete-guide.md

 Remember,

 - `useContext()` can only be written at the top level of the component. `use()` can write inside if condition.

+## Video 175: Using `useReducer()`

+- When using `useReducer()`, you need to pass a reducer function and an initial state.
+- The reducer function should be declared outside the component because it doesn't need to be re-created on every render.